Sarah Davis, Joseph Rizk and Jenny E. Gunton* Pages 133 - 141 ( 9 )

 Results: Several new techniques have been discussed including liposuction techniques, fat processing, and assisted fat grafting which show an improvement in adipocyte survival, revasculisation and graft outcomes.

-Liposuction, fat transplantation, human fat processing, fat graft, cosmetic fat graft, fat graft survival
+Liposuction, fat transplantation, human fat processing, fat graft, cosmetic fat graft, fat graft survival.

-Centre for Diabetes, Obesity and Endocrinology (CDOE), The Westmead Institute for Medical Research, The University of Sydney, Faculty of Medicine and Health, The University of Sydney, Centre for Diabetes, Obesity and Endocrinology (CDOE), The Westmead Institute for Medical Research, The University of Sydney
+Centre for Diabetes, Obesity and Endocrinology (CDOE), The Westmead Institute for Medical Research, The University of Sydney, Sydney, Faculty of Medicine and Health, The University of Sydney, Centre for Diabetes, Obesity and Endocrinology (CDOE), The Westmead Institute for Medical Research, The University of Sydney, Sydney